planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

 GeoServer can also publish raster imagery.
-This could be simple georeferenced images (such as Blue Marble imagery), multi-band DEM (digital elevation model) data, or many other options.
+This could include georeferenced images (such as Blue Marble imagery), single or multi-band DEM (digital elevation model) data, or many other options.
 In this section, we will load a simple GeoTIFF containing a shaded relief of land area.
-The layer contains standard tri-band RGB values (0-255).
+The layer contains three bands of data corresponding to red, green, and blue.

 The procedure for adding a store for a GeoTIFF is very similar to that of a shapefile.
 A GeoTIFF, like a shapefile, is a store that contains a single layer.

-    From the GeoServer web interface page, click on the Stores link on the left side, under Data.
+    From the GeoServer web interface page, click the Stores link on the left side, under Data.
-    Click on Add new store.
+    Click Add new store.
     Select GeoTIFF under Raster Data Sources.

 --------------------------------------------------